rafaelsf80/gcstreamer/README.md

 GCStreamer - A Media Streaming to Google Cloud Storage and Google Cloud IoT Core
 ===================================

-GCStreamer is an open source media streaming and processing library used in conjunction with [Google Cloud Storage](https://cloud.google.com/storage/docs) to store video chunks and [Google Cloud IoT Core](https://cloud.google.com/iot/docs) to register device status.
+GCStreamer is an open source media streaming and processing application used in conjunction with [Google Cloud Storage](https://cloud.google.com/storage/docs) to store video chunks and [Google Cloud IoT Core](https://cloud.google.com/iot/docs) to register device status.

 [Google Cloud Storage](https://cloud.google.com/storage/docs) supports features like **Object Lifecycle Management**, whih allows to transition automatically to lower-cost storage classes when it meets specific criteria (for example, after 30 days).

-GCStreamer library can run on premises or in the clouds.
+GCStreamer can run on premises or in the clouds.

 | ![GCStreamer architecture](./architecture-gcstreamer.png) |